 I'm uploading weekly tutorials to my Youtube Channel (metemgeeblog) so please subscribe so you don't miss any of my amazing upcoming recipes.

-I've made salara with both coconut flakes and grated coconut.
+- Coconut Flakes.
+I’ve made salara with both coconut flakes and grated coconut.
 I prefer my salara with finely grated fresh coconut but coconut flakes are a worthy substitute.
 For instructions on how to make the filling using coconut flakes, see below for the recipe card with my original Salara recipe and instructions using coconut flakes.
-Many many of my followers have used this old recipe and absolutely love it.
-I only changed the recipe because my children have dairy allergies and I am converting most recipes to dairy free.

 Salara